districtr/districtr/docs/04drawing/brush.md

 The primary responsibility of the `Brush`, indeed, of the entire districtr system, is the ability to select precinct or census units and collecting them together.
 We do this by coloring them.
 A brush carries a color one at a time.
-Thus, after intialization, abrush's `this.color` can be set anew by `setColor(...)`.
+Thus, after intialization, a brush's `this.color` can be set anew by `setColor(...)`.

 When erasing is desired, we call `startErasing()` which stores the